PeterCamilleri/CX16/docs/vm_sp.md

   sta vm_lp+1
 ```

 This consumes 83 bytes and 117 clock cycles.
+Note that this code supports up
+to 253 bytes of local variable space.
 And then we look at exit:

 ```
   ldy #$01               ; Restore old vm_lp